 ‘So do I.’ Harry murmured.
 ‘Enough to stake my face on the slim hope her love of cake will outweigh her desire to immediately immolate me.’

 ‘My wife would’ve understood.’
 Salazar cackled.
 ‘But she would’ve made sure I felt every iota of her anger all the same.’

 ‘You’re enjoying this, aren’t you?’

 ‘Yes,’ Slytherin snarked.
 ‘Now, tell me about this witch you killed?
 How powerful was she?’

-‘To use her own words, nobody has ever beaten her except Voldemort.
-She was probably weakened having only just escaped from Azkaban, but there aren’t many wizards or witches that I would confidently back to beat her regardless.’
+‘To use her own words, nobody had ever beaten her except Voldemort.
+She was probably weakened, having only just escaped from Azkaban, but there aren’t many wizards or witches I’d confidently bet could beat her.’

 ‘I know,’ Harry whispered.
 ‘I won’t lose her.’